kronbichler/exwave/README.md

 ### Configuration of deal.II

-The deal.II library is a prerequisite for ExWave.
+The deal.II library, version 9.1 or higher, is a prerequisite for ExWave.
 In a first step, deal.II must be downloaded and configured following the instructions supplied by the deal.II documentation.
-It is important, however, to build deal.II with support of HDF5, P4EST, and MPI.
-Therefore, the following command should be used for cmake:
+For ExWave, deal.II must be built with support of HDF5, P4EST, and MPI.
+For example, the following cmake invocation can be used:
 ```
-cmake -DP4EST_DIR=/path/to/p4est -DDEAL_II_WITH_P4EST=ON -DDEAL_II_WITH_MPI=ON -D HDF5_DIR=/path/to/hdf5 -DCMAKE_INSTALL_PREFIX=/path/to/install path/to/source
+cmake -DP4EST_DIR=/path/to/p4est -DDEAL_II_WITH_P4EST=ON -DDEAL_II_WITH_MPI=ON \
+      -D HDF5_DIR=/path/to/hdf5 -DCMAKE_INSTALL_PREFIX=/path/to/install path/to/source
 ```

 ### Configuration of ExWave

-After setting up deal.II, ExWave is build in its directory by running
+After setting up deal.II, ExWave is built (e.g. in-source) by running
 ```
 cmake -DDEAL_II_DIR=/path/to/dealii/build .
 ```